-- There are multiple information systems involved in the fulfillment of the request directed to the imaging department, such as a Radiology Information System (RIS) and a Picture Archiving and Communication System (PACS). - The order for the imaging service is communicated between the Order Placer (such as an Order Entry system) and the Order Filler (such as an RIS).
+There are multiple information systems involved in the fulfillment of the request directed to the imaging department, such as a Radiology Information System (RIS) and a Picture Archiving and Communication System (PACS).

+The order for the imaging service is communicated between the Order Placer (such as an Order Entry system) and the Order Filler (such as an RIS).
 In the imaging department environment, the Order Filler also identifies the set of procedures and sub-procedures (procedure steps) that have to be performed in the process of fulfilling the order.
+Each procedure steps are a performed using a

+- 5930 to be performed in the process of fulfilling the order.
 Each procedure step is performed using a single device (modality, workstation).
 In the process of scheduling the order fulfillment, the Order Filler identifies the type of device and either a specific device or group of devices (for example, by geographic location) one of which is to be used in performing the procedure step. - An Order Filler accepts from an Order Placer a single Order that it equates to a Filler Order (which is concept commonly used in HL7) or Imaging Service Request (Concept commonly used in DICOM).
 Correspondingly, it will assign a Filler Order Number associated with the order.
 For the same order to be treated as Imaging Service Request, it will also assign a unique Accession Number.
-The Accession Number is critical for associating performed procedure steps to the corresponding scheduled procedure steps: therefore IHE recommends that the Accession Number rather contains no value than an unreliable value, in order to give a human user the opportunity to timely correct this missing value (see also the Tables in RAD TF-2, Appendix A). - Each Filler Order may contain one or more Requested Procedures.
-Each Requested Procedure is identified by a Requested Procedure ID that needs to be unique only within the scope of the Filler Order Number/Accession Number. - A Requested Procedure is an instance of a Procedure of a given Procedure Type.
+The Accession Number is critical for associating performed procedure steps to the corresponding scheduled procedure steps; therefore, IHE recommends that the Accession - 5940 Number rather contains no value than an unreliable value, in order to give a human user the opportunity to timely correct this missing value (see also the Tables in RAD TF-2: Appendix A).

+Each Filler Order may contain one or more Requested Procedures.
+Each Requested Procedure is identified by a Requested Procedure ID that needs to be unique only within the scope of the Filler Order Number/Accession Number.

+- 5945 A Requested Procedure is an instance of a Procedure of a given Procedure Type.
 An instance of a Requested Procedure includes all of the items of information that are specified by an instance of a Procedure Plan that is selected for the Requested Procedure by the imaging service provider.
 This Procedure Plan is defined by the imaging service provider on the basis of the Procedure Plan templates associated with the considered Procedure Type.
-A single Requested Procedure of - Plan templates associated with the considered Procedure Type.
-A single Requested Procedure of one Procedure Type is the highest hierarchical unit of work level that may give rise to the creation of a report.
+A single Requested Procedure of - 5950 one Procedure Type is the highest hierarchical unit of work level that may give rise to the creation of a report.
 Each report is one of the results produced to satisfy the order.
 For example, in a case of the order for an X-ray examination of a patient daily at 8 am for the next three days, each of the daily examinations will require a separate diagnostic report; hence each of them will be treated as a separate Requested Procedure.
-In order to support DICOM Ouery/Retrieve - be treated as a separate Requested Procedure.
-In order to support DICOM Query/Retrieve mechanism and easy collation of all results pertaining to a single procedure Order Filler also generates the Study Instance UID, a globally unique identifier for each Requested Procedure.
+In order to support DICOM Query/Retrieve - 5955 mechanism and easy collation of all results pertaining to a single procedure Order Filler also generates the Study Instance UID, a globally unique identifier for each Requested Procedure.